Center for Law, Philosophy, and Human Values

 Leslie J. Green, Law, University of Oxford

-Nicola Lacey, Law, University of Oxford
+Nicola Lacey, Law, London School of Economics

 Jesse J. Prinz, Philosophy, City University of New York Graduate Center